An urban myth about Poinsettia is that it is highly poisonous, but in reality, it is mildly toxic and offers benefits.

 2. Poinsettia Enhances Interior Aesthetic

-The Poinsettia plant has vibrant, colorful large leaves with yellow clustered buds in the center.
-So, its joyful look adds essence to your room.
+The vibrant, colorful large leaves of Poinsettia with yellow clustered buds in the center add essence to your room.

 3. Poinsettia Bring Good Luck

 The Poinsettia is named after Dr. Joel Roberts Poinsett, who is the sole reason behind its popularity in the U.S.

 He brought the Poinsettia plant and sent the flowers as a gift to his friends and family for good wishes.

 If we look at the cultural significance of the Poinsettia plant, it is fascinating with different legends.

 The red leaves were a reminder of the blood of Christ shed during his crucifixion, and the white leaves represented Christ’s purity.